U.S. Route 65: Iowa

 U.S. 65 enters Iowa at Lineville.
 North of Liberty Center, it junctions U.S. Route 69.
 The two highways run together to the junction of Iowa Highway 5 just south of the Des Moines city limits.
 U.S. 65 forms the eastern side of the beltway around Des Moines.
 The highway runs concurrently with Interstate 80 for one mile (1.6 km), before exiting as an expressway running from southwest to northeast.
 This is part of the expressway connecting Des Moines and Marshalltown.
 At the junction of Iowa Highway 330 northeast of Bondurant, U.S. 65 becomes a two-lane road again.
 (The expressway continues along Iowa 330.)
-U.S. 65 junctions U.S. Route 30 at Colo and U.S. Route 20 south of Iowa Falls.
+U.S. 65 junctions U.S. Route 30 at the Reed/Niland Corner located in Colo and U.S. Route 20 south of Iowa Falls.
 It intersects U.S. Route 18 south of Mason City, then goes north through downtown Mason City before leaving the state north of Northwood.